Skip to content

 Who Should Invest In the FOOST Trainer HD210?

 The FOOST Trainer HD210 is a great model for the CrossFit and lifting-focused athlete.
 This model delivers a stable midsole and outsole construction, and as a whole, they stood up to all of my performance tests really well.
-I think this is also a good shoe for anyone that wants a trainer that can perform well across multiple settings.
+I think this is also a good shoe for anyone who wants a trainer who can perform well across multiple settings.

-With the additional insert and insole that comes with this model, you can also turn the FOOST Trainer HD210 into a pseudo-weightlifting shoe and make them more versatile for shorter runs and athletic-focused training.
-For this reason, I’d rank the FOOST Trainer HD210 as a “best of all worlds” style of trainer.
+With the additional insert and insole that comes with this model, you can also turn the FOOST Trainer HD210 into a pseudo-weightlifting shoe and make it more versatile for shorter runs and athletic-focused training.
+For this reason, I’d rank the FOOST Trainer HD210 as a “best of all worlds” trainer style.

 The only caveat to this model is the outsole durability if you plan to train outdoors frequently, but if that doesn’t sound like you, then I don’t think you’ll have many issues with this model.